kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

 - <a name="lb-source-ranges">`service.beta.kubernetes.io/load-balancer-source-ranges`</a> specifies the CIDRs that are allowed to access the NLB.

     !!!tip
-        we recommend specifying CIDRs in the service `Spec.LoadBalancerSourceRanges` instead
+        we recommend specifying CIDRs in the service `spec.loadBalancerSourceRanges` instead

     !!!note "Default"
         - `0.0.0.0/0` will be used if the IPAddressType is "ipv4"